aflashyrhetoric/aflashyrhetoric.github.io/content/posts/persistence.md

 +++
 date = "2017-05-05T18:03:19-04:00"
-title = "Learning Persistence" ogdescription = "A story about things & stuff." slug = "persistence" draft = true
+title = "Learning Persistence" ogdescription = "A messy, unglamorous example of persistence" slug = "persistence"
 +++

-### June 1st, 2016, 6pm
+### July 1st, 2015, 6pm

-I pause the Javascript tutorial I'm watching. `CMD+W`.
-Whatever - I'll just revisit ES6 tomorrow.
+I pause the Javascript tutorial I'm watching, then I close the tab.
+ES6 can wait until tomorrow - it's just a hobby anyway.

 I glance at the thirty-something Chrome tabs I have open and just now notice the whirring fan, the heat emanating off the keyboard.
-I click the `OneTab` icon to save them all and watch as they disappear, one-by-one.
+I click `OneTab` to save them all and watch as they disappear, one-by-one, as fast as Chrome's speedy little brain can manage.

 > "Tomorrow."

 I roll off the couch onto the floor and sit up.
 The carpet is rough, but the change of posture feels nice.

 Huh, it's still bright out.
 It's still weird after what felt like a 10-month winter.
-I look at the clouds and remember an old article about how true randomness can be sufficiently simulated by measuring weather conditions in the air and using the resultant constant as a *seed* in a formula.
+I look at the clouds and remember an old article about how true randomness can be satisfactorily simulated by measuring weather conditions in the air and using the resultant constant as a *seed* in a formula.
 Something like that, anyways.

 The sink is full of dirty dishes.
 Move dissimilar plates to the side, group all similar ones.
 Wash one big cup first, followed by utensils.
 Store clean utensils in the initial clean cup.